-CORS is a mechanism for whitelisting domains that would otherwise have been restricted by the browser’s same-origin policy.
+CORS is a mechanism for whitelisting domains that the browser’s same-origin policy would have otherwise restricted.
 Without enabling CORS, the request flow looks like this:

 The reason is to protect you from malicious websites.
 Consider if earlier you’d visited your bank’s website.
 The code running there is allowed to call the bank’s web API to fetch details about your account and make requests to transfer money.
 The API requires that you be logged in so that it knows which account to work on, but that’s typically handled by storing a cookie in your browser after you’ve authenticated and including the cookie with the API calls.

 You may wonder, what good does it do to block a request after it has already reached the server and that server has returned a response?
 This portion of the same-origin policy protects visitors from malicious GET requests so that attackers can’t view data they shouldn’t have access to see.
 Modifying data, such as to transfer money, is protected by using a CORS preflight request, which asks prior to sending the request whether the client should be able to use POST, PUT, DELETE, and other non-GET methods.
 If not, then those requests will be blocked before the browser tries to send them.

 Going back to our example, if the server had used CORS and attached the Access-Control-Allow-Origin header to whitelist example.com, then the browser would have allowed the response to be viewed.

 The same-origin policy only applies to network calls initiated by client-side code.
 A cross-site request forgery exploit depends on the unsuspecting visitor to still have an unexpired login cookie in their browser.
 In other words, such attacks are useless without tricking someone into visiting a site.
 An attacker couldn’t use curl, for example.
 So, it makes sense that the browser does the enforcement.
 From the server-side, we only need a way to let the browser know which domains are permitted.